barumau/pandunia/eng/pandunia-eng.md

 ke - what?
 ke jen - who?
 ke loka - where?
-ke multi di - how many?
+ke poli di - how many?
 ke riti - how?
 ke sata - when?
 ke xe - what thing?